JuliaYu2002/csc223-cloaf/README.md

 As a fearless software engineer you agree to onboard yourself and attempt to continue the build.
 You didn't get much information about the architecture or design of the product during your interview.
 All you remember is that the lead developer had been working with the [ValleyBike](https://valleybike.org) team to iterate on their system which launched in 2018 and that they were using GitHub to collaborate on their codebase.

 ### Assignment Goal
 Your primary objective is to get your development environment configured so that the existing app will run on your machine.
 To exceed expectations, you must add at least one feature to the current code.
+To distinguish yourself, you should add two or more features.
 See submission guidelines below for complete details.

 ### How to Begin
 * Create a GitHub account if you don't have one